mathter/generated.github.io/docs/index.markdown

 <b>Please verify the latest version</b>
 </div>
 ### Sources
-There is source code at [github.com](https://github.com/mathter/generated)
+There are source codes at [github.com](https://github.com/mathter/generated)
 ### HelloWorld sample
-It is required to get [ObjectFactory]({{site.source_base}}common/src/main/java/tech/generated/common/ObjectFactory.java) firstly to start using **Generated**.
+It is required to get [ObjectFactory]({{site.source_base}}common/src/main/java/tech/generated/common/ObjectFactory.java) firstly to start using **Generated Tech Project**.
-It is possible to use default configuration for generating values for your project.
+It is possible to use a default configuration for generating values for your project.
 ```java
 GeneratedEngine engine = GeneratedEngineFactory.newInstance(null);
 ObjectFactory objectFactory = engine.objectFactory();
 ```

-All java object are based on simple types as ``long``, ``int``, ``String`` and etc (all simple types description is [here](topic_100_simple_types)).
+All java objects are based on simple types such as ``long``, ``int``, ``String`` and etc (all simple types description is [here](topic_100_simple_types)).
 There is [default configuration](https://github.com/mathter/generated/blob/master/common/src/main/java/tech/generated/common/annotation/DefaultConfiguration.java) for generating all such types.
-And your can use simple code for produce new object:
+And you can use a simple code to produce a new object:
 ```java
 GeneratedEngine engine = GeneratedEngineFactory.newInstance(null);
 ObjectFactory objectFactory = engine.objectFactory();